kevinkyhalim/react_movie_website/Readme.md

 ## To be Added
 - Non-local storage so favorites can be stored indefinitely
+- Add ratings to the movie
+- Add pages to the bottom of the website
+- Add Sections for TV Shows, include also the ratings and pages section

 # Main Notes
 ## Creating a Project